Three Common Injuries from Falling on Ice

-While goofing around on ice may seem fun, an injury is something that is very probable.
+While goofing around on ice may seem fun, an injury is very probable.
 Below we list three common injuries that can occur if you slip and trip on the ice.

 Breaking of the Wrist or Fractures

 More often than not, most people fall on their hands after slipping down.
 This tendency is common when a person slips on ice, and as a defence mechanism, people often tend to land using their hands.
-This may seem intuitive and might save your face and head.
-However, it can cause a severe breakage in the wrists.
-The most affected radius is most likely the largest bone in the forearm since it is closest to the wrist.
+This action may seem intuitive and save your face and head.
+However, it can cause severe breakage in the wrists.
+The most affected radius is likely the most prominent bone in the forearm since it is closest to the wrist.

-Treatment - Broken or injured wrists are often treated using non-surgical measures.
-For example, they are usually treated with the use of splints and casts.
-However, if a person undergoes a serious fall, they may undergo a complex break.
-This will require surgery to reposition the damaged bones and stabilize them correctly.
+Treatment - Broken or injured wrists are often treated using non-surgical measures, for example, splints and casts.
+However, if a person undergoes a severe fall, they may experience a complex break, and this will require surgery to reposition the damaged bones and stabilize them correctly.

-Rotator Cuff Injuries and Separation of the Shoulder Many people, as opposed to the aforementioned point, land on their shoulders.
+Rotator Cuff Injuries and Separation of the Shoulder Many people land on their shoulders.
 People with weak or submissive reflexes are more prone to such an injury.
 A shoulder injury may thus occur, affecting the rotator cuff muscles and the surrounding bones.
 The collarbone and shoulder blade interconnect at the acromioclavicular joint.

 The ligaments surrounding these functions stabilize the joint.
 In case of a direct and solid impact, the connective ligaments may tear out and separate the collarbone from the respectively associated bones in the shoulder.
 This is often regarded as a shoulder separation or a tear in the rotator cuff muscles.